 If your friends occasionally ask if you are tired or angry, but you feel great, you may be amazed at the results of an upper eyelid lift.

 The upper eyelid blepharoplasty can be done alone or with other procedures such as a lower lid lift, muscle tuck (ptosis repair) or forehead lift.
 If the eyebrows are drooping, a forehead lift might enhance the results.
 Skin wrinkles of the lower lid can be treated by laser or chemical peel at the same time.
 For some younger people, genetic factors such as bags or excess folds detract from the vital appearance of the eyes and this can affect facial expressions.
 Upper eyelid blepharoplasty can make a remarkable difference in the appearance of the eyes.
 Old blepharoplasty techniques tend to take out too much tissue, leaving the eyelids hollow and rounded in appearance.
-Our doctors' surgical technique reduces features like poor skin texture, dark circles and bags, and restores normal position, function, texture, volume, and shape to the eyes.
+Dr. Tower's surgical technique reduces features like poor skin texture, dark circles and bags, and restores normal position, function, texture, volume, and shape to the eyes.
 So instead of looking “surgical,” you look like your more youthful self.

 Lower eyelid blepharoplasty is used to remove or reposition the fat bulges and loose skin of the bottom eyelids.
 Many factors, including heredity, smoking and sun damage accelerate these changes.
 You may appear tired, sad, and older than you feel.
 Lower eyelid surgery will correct this, leaving you with a more youthful contour and alert appearance.